 States of the body

-« State of the body » seems to be a portmanteau that exists in a myriad of disciplines, from physical branches to sport and even photography: depending on the fields, it is simply definitional of stability, availability, presence, movement quality and the way of appraising the body and using it...
+Yet, state of the body seems to be a portmanteau that exists in a myriad of disciplines, from physical branches to sport and even photography: depending on the fields, it is simply definitional of stability, availability, presence, movement quality and the way of appraising the body and using it...
 In dance, these various conceptions are influential.
-But, states of the body also affect the spectators.
-This notion is quite fuzzy and reflects a dual aspect: when dancing, performers transmit feelings that stimulate their movement; feelings which, in turn, spectators are invited to assimilate by demonstrating empathy towards what they see on the stage.
+For example, the choreographer Eric Lamoureux talks about states of the body as being a myriad of physical feelings, “vapour of bodies and movements that are dance-specific”.
+However, states of the body also affect the spectators.
+Consequently, the choreographer George Appaix proposes preparation workshops for spectators and states that “our perspective influences our state of the body”.
+As we can see, this notion is quite fuzzy and reflects a dual aspect: when dancing, performers transmit feelings that stimulate their movement; feelings that, in turn, spectators are invited to assimilate by demonstrating empathy towards what they see on the stage.
 We are going to talk about these two points of view in more detail.

 In many scientific fields, a state denotes a stable disposition of elements.
+Consequently, a state entails a length, unlike a transition (which entails a transformation).
 As regards the dancing body, talking about a state presupposes, as such, that at the heart of a momentum of never-ending change, something must be stable.
-This « something » would denote that which triggers the desire to initiate a vigorous dialogue with the environment – just like the trapeze artist Chloé Moglia seeks to do in her solo Rhizikon by drawing together the memories of her work on this piece of apparatus.
+This something would denote that which triggers the desire to initiate a vigorous dialogue with the environment – just like the trapeze artist Chloé Moglia seeks to do in her solo Rhizikon by drawing together the memories of her work on this piece of apparatus: [excerpt : Chloé Moglia, Rhizikon].

-Moreover, dancers are aware of how space influences gesture: dancing outdoors, modify the dance space with lights are all variables that can affect how movement is produced.
+Moreover, dancers are aware of how space influences gesture: dancing outdoors, changing the performance space in a room, using lighting to modify the dance space are all variables that can affect how movement is produced [Excerpt : Ana Rita Barata, Mergulho].
+But space, is also the other as dancer Sylvain Prunenec confirms:

 Basically, the state of a dancer’s body would reflect this blend of intentions, postures and emotions – the core of experience – which punctuates the performer’s personal experience and would unfurl through time and space, but also through the relationship with others and through other conditions specific to each performance.